rekalogika/rekalogika.dev/docs/collections/01-interfaces.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import ThemedImage from '@theme/ThemedImage';

-Interfaces implemented by classes in this package.
+Interfaces provided by this package.

 ## `Recollection`